Wolfe Research slashes price target on KKR & Co. Inc [KKR] – find out why.

 Sponsored

-The acquisition of the Aquaflush TAI range will enable Clinisupplies to expand its offering to include bowel management products, while also supporting patients living with chronic bowel issues through its nursing services.
+“This is an exciting moment for us—both a return to our roots as a standalone company and an opportunity for all of us to forge a new path together,” said Jonathan Karp, President and CEO of Simon & Schuster.
+“With KKR’s resources and support, we intend to become an even stronger company and a more dynamic force in our industry, while still maintaining our well-established record of editorial excellence and independence, and our unceasing focus on doing the best for our authors and their books.
+I know that we will build on that legacy going forward.”.

-It opened the trading session at $54.59, the shares rose to $55.62 and dropped to $54.42, the range by which the price of stock traded the whole day.
-The daily chart for KKR points out that the company has recorded 6.25% gains over the past six months.
-However, it is still -21.19% lower than its most recent low trading price.
+Over the last 12 months, KKR stock rose by 18.70%.
+The one-year KKR & Co.
+Inc stock forecast points to a potential upside of 21.38.
+The average equity rating for KKR stock is currently 1.26, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 3.36M shares, KKR reached to a volume of 2919390 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $51.94 billion, with 861.11 million shares outstanding and 667.38 million shares in the current float.
+Compared to the average trading volume of 3.40M shares, KKR stock reached a trading volume of 3927352 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wolfe Research have made an estimate for KKR & Co.
 Inc shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on October 05, 2023.

 KKR & Co.
-Inc [KKR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.87.
-With this latest performance, KKR shares dropped by -12.11% in over the last four-week period, additionally plugging by 6.25% over the last 6 months – not to mention a rise of 15.44% in the past year of trading.
+Inc [KKR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.60.
+With this latest performance, KKR shares dropped by -1.76% in over the last four-week period, additionally plugging by 18.39% over the last 6 months – not to mention a rise of 18.70% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and KKR & Co.
 Inc [KKR] shares currently have an operating margin of -49.44 and a Gross Margin at +16.76.
 KKR & Co.
 Inc’s Net Margin is presently recorded at -15.90.